Estranged. March ’68 and Its Aftermath - program of anniversary events

 6 March, 3PM-7PM, Faculty of Physics, University of Warsaw, 5 Pasteura Street, free admission

-The Faculty of Physics at the University of Warsaw is organising a meeting devoted to the 50th anniversary of March ’68 events.
+The Faculty of Physics at the University of Warsaw organised a meeting devoted to the 50th anniversary of March ’68 events.
 Students and professors of the then Faculty of Physics and Mathematics actively participated in these events.
 Their attitude during March ’68 remains a source of pride and a momentous episode in the Faculty history.
-The meeting is aimed at summoning up the memory of these days and events for the current students and younger members of staff.
+The meeting was aimed at summoning up the memory of these days and events for the current students and younger members of staff.

-FILM SCREENING of SKIBET/HATIVAH, dir.
+FILM SCREENING of SKIBET/HATIKVAH, dir.
 Marian Marzyński, 60 mins.

 6 March, 6PM, MURANÓW Cinema, kinomuranow.pl